marijnh/Eloquent-JavaScript/04_data.md

 {{index [whitespace, trimming], "trim method"}}

-The `trim` method removes whitespace (spaces, newlines, tabs, and similar characters) from the start and end of a string.
+The `trim` method removes whitespace (spaces, newlines, tabs, and similar characters) from the start and end of a string:

 ```
 console.log("  okay \n ".trim());